1. How loud is it? Is it safe to touch?

 I think it's useful to think of Slow Dance like a vase — you don't expect the things in it to last forever, but you intend to highlight their temporary existence.
 I've found feathers work indefinitely, plants depend greatly on the type (some dry out and get brittle, others seem to work for weeks), and most flowers last for the day, if that.

 5. What is the warranty on Slow Dance?

 By using the product, Purchaser agrees to the terms of this limited warranty.
-Wonder Machines warrants that the product will be free from manufacturer defects in materials or workmanship for a period of three (3) months from the date of purchase.
+Wonder Machines warrants that the product will be free from manufacturer defects in materials or workmanship for a period 1 year from the date of purchase.
 Purchaser's sole remedy for Wonder Machines' breach of this warranty is, at Wonder Machines' sole option, either repair or replacement of the product.
 To exercise this remedy, the purchaser must notify Wonder Machines within thirty (30) days of the expiration of the warranty period.